inariksit/inariksit.github.io/_posts/2018-06-07-my-research-2.markdown

 We could apply all the rules in sequence to a corpus, and see if a rule never triggers.
 But it may be just that the corpus is incomplete, and doesn't contain just the sentence needed to trigger that particular rule.
+Even if we found such a rule that never triggers, we wouldn't know which rule(s) are those that conflict with it.
-Instead, we use *symbolic evaluation*.
+To solve these problems, we use *symbolic evaluation*.

 We construct an initial sentence of some width, e.g. 10 words.
 We call this a *symbolic sentence*.
 Initially, all symbolic words in the symbolic